 What is Screen Printing?

 Screen printing is a technique that uses a mesh and a negative stencil to print a repeatable image.
 A squeegee is used to press ink through the mesh to create the print on a surface.

 There are two screen printing methods we can use.
 Either the “lo-fi” method – in which we cut shapes out of paper to use for the stencil or alternately more complex method that uses photosensitive emulsion and exposure lamps to produce the stencil.

 Either way, screen printing is one of the most versatile printing methods around.
 It can be used to a high standard commercially and it also has an appealing DIY aesthetic – something that has been used for many years in underground scenes and subcultures to create movie posters, flyers, album sleeves and t-shirts.

 We can work on single sessions or longer term projects.
 We can also arrange exhibitions or showcases for projects in which the participants have the opportunity to lead.

 Screen printing can be used to create a diverse range of artwork and can be adapted to cover a variety of topics and themes.
 Sessions can be geared to all ages, abilities and group sizes.
-The process has a primarily hands on approach with immediate results.
+The process has a primary hands-on approach with immediate results.